JHU-PL-Lab/www-fpse/lecture/lists.md

  - Observe how the value of the `fold` function above is what is directly returned from the recursion
  - Such a function is *tail recursive*
  - The compiler doesn't need to use a call stack for such functions since nothing happens upon return
+   - so it replaces push/pop with jumps in and one jump out when done -- its just a loop.
  - Important when lists get really long that you don't use stack unless required.
  - Observe that `fold_right` is not tail recursive, so it needs the stack and will be slower